Indie Author Magazine: How will the strategy of publishing wide play a part in the future of the industry?

 Indie Author Magazine: Do you anticipate that the definition of wide will ever evolve to mean more?
 If so, where do you see authors going?

 Mark Leslie Lefebvre: The definition of wide to me has always meant way more than the simple debate of kind of unlimited versus the other four or five major retailers.
 Publishing wide to me has always included numerous opportunities available to writers beyond just the in the author sphere.
 That includes traditional publishing, but it also includes opportunities for writers that come up via various social and digital media.
-I’ve already licensed my rights to voice map.
-Which is an app that is guided walking tour.
+I've already licensed my rights to VoiceMap, which is an app that is a guided walking tour.
 Story City is another one created by an indie author herself where you can engage in storytelling in exciting new ways based on GPS and geolocation.
-That’s just the beginning of what the possibility is when you think about what truly wide can mean.
+That's just the beginning of what the possibility is when you think about what truly wide can mean.
 It can mean way beyond just thinking about ebooks and just thinking about a single giant book seller online.
 Wide publishing and wide writing and taking advantage of wide opportunities means reaching for great new things and experimenting and constantly pushing the boundaries the way indie authors always have.
-So yeah, wide and publishing our going to continue to expand and discover things we can’t even think about today.
+So yeah, wide and publishing are going to continue to expand and discover things we can't even think about today.

 Indie Author Magazine: On an individual level, direct publishing can equate to greater control over titles, greater royalties, and a closer relationship with readers.
 What will the trend of authors publishing direct mean for the industry as a whole?